datreant/MDSynthesis/docs/sims.rst

 We can define our Universe as having multiple trajectories by giving a list of paths instead, and this will work as well.
-Internally, the Universe generated will use the :class:`MDAnalysis.coordinates.base.ChainReader` for treating the trajectories as a contiguous whole.
+Internally, the Universe generated will use the MDAnalysis :class:`~MDAnalysis.coordinates.base.ChainReader` for treating the trajectories as a contiguous whole.

 The Universe definition is persistent, so we can get back an identical Universe later from another Python session with our Sim::